sappelhoff/eeg_positions/data/README.md

     - in 2D
     - in 3D
     - for different "systems" (10-20, 10-10, 10-05)
+- All files contain the anatomical landmarks: nasion (NAS), left- and right preauricular point (LPA, RPA)

 If you have no idea which file you need, getting the `Nz-T10-Iz-T9/standard_1005_3D.tsv` file (or corresponding `2D`) is probably best.